 Instructions

-- Heat a large nonstick skillet (I use this one) over medium high heat.
+- Cook mushrooms, garlic, and thyme: Heat a large skillet (nonstick preferred, or use a tablespoon of olive oil if not nonstick) over medium-high heat.
 When hot, add mushrooms, garlic, and dried thyme.
 Let cook, uncovered, for 10 minutes, stirring every 2-3 minutes.

-- It shouldn’t stick too much since mushrooms release their own liquid, but use the reduced sodium soy sauce / tamari and water mixture to deglaze the pan once while cooking.
-(Deglaze just means when you pour a little liquid on the pan and stir it around so that all the flavor that’s sticking to the bottom of the pan just goes back onto the food.)
+- Deglaze the pan: It shouldn’t stick too much since mushrooms release their own liquid, but use the reduced sodium soy sauce or tamari to deglaze the pan once while cooking.
+(Deglaze just means when you pour a little liquid on the pan and stir it around so that all the flavor that’s sticking to the bottom of the pan just goes back onto the food.
+Use a silicone spatula to scrape any stuff sticking to the pan back into the food... that's flavor!).
+If needed, you can add a tablespoon or two of water, but the mushrooms should release some of their own liquid.

-- When cooked, drain off any remaining liquid and add to a food processor or blender with remaining ingredients.
+- Drain: When cooked, drain off any remaining liquid from the mushroom mixture and add to a food processor or blender with remaining ingredients.

-- Pack into whatever container you'd like your Pâté to take the shape of.
+- Add to container: Pack into whatever container you'd like your Pâté to take the shape of.
 Really pack it in there, pushing it down and smoothing it with a spatula.
-I’ve had best results with ceramic and silicone containers as the mould, but glass has worked for me too (just a little bit more finessing to get it out).
+I’ve had best results with ceramic and silicone containers as the mold, but glass has worked for me too (just a little bit more finessing to get it out).
+I highly recommend greasing the inside of the container with a small amount of oil, vegan butter, or coconut cream (the thick stuff in a can of full fat coconut milk) to help you get it out easier.
+The other option is to line the bowl with plastic cling wrap.then you can use that to remove the set pate and peel it off afterward.
 I have not tried this with a plastic container but it would probably be fine, maybe just requiring that extra bit of effort to release.

 Notes

-- Note 3: Any vinegar (or lemon) can be used in place of the apple cider vinegar, but I find that the slight sweetness from this really makes it taste like vegan chopped liver.
-Want to make it taste more like mock chopped liver?
-Try adding a splash of agave, maple syrup, or a pinch of sugar to the food processor / blender.
+- Note 3: Any vinegar (or lemon) can be used in place of the apple cider vinegar, but I find that the slight sweetness from apple cider vinegar really makes this vegan pate taste like vegan chopped liver.

 - Prep Time: 5 minutes